hermitpopcorn/rssgen/README.md

 ## What is this

 Node CLI app to generate RSS files from crawling sites.
-And also serve them because my RSS reader extension doesn't accept loading files locally using file:// *for some goddang reason*.
+And also ~~serve them because my RSS reader extension doesn't accept loading files locally using file:// *for some goddang reason*~~ upload them somewhere through FTP.
+Yay for free hosting services.

 I use it to generate manga updates feed (Bokuyaba and Yangaru).
 These free chapters disappear after a while you know?
 Gotta stay updated and read them while they're there.